Clearway Energy (CWEN) Gains But Lags Market: What You Should Know

-Prior to today's trading, shares of the company created by NRG Energy to acquire and operate natural gas, solar and wind plants had gained 4.97% over the past month.
-This has outpaced the Oils-Energy sector's gain of 2.39% and the S&P 500's gain of 4.58% in that time.
+Coming into today, shares of the company created by NRG Energy to acquire and operate natural gas, solar and wind plants had gained 5.49% in the past month.
+In that same time, the Oils-Energy sector gained 3.04%, while the S&P 500 gained 6.27%.

 Investors will be hoping for strength from Clearway Energy as it approaches its next earnings release.
-In that report, analysts expect Clearway Energy to post earnings of -$0.87 per share.
-This would mark a year-over-year decline of 1142.86%.
+The company is expected to report EPS of -$0.88, down 1157.14% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $313.21 million, down 1.51% from the year-ago period.

 Any recent changes to analyst estimates for Clearway Energy should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 8.63% higher.
-Clearway Energy currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 18.85% higher.
+Clearway Energy currently has a Zacks Rank of #1 (Strong Buy).

-In terms of valuation, Clearway Energy is currently trading at a Forward P/E ratio of 24.38.
-This represents a premium compared to its industry's average Forward P/E of 24.13.
+In terms of valuation, Clearway Energy is currently trading at a Forward P/E ratio of 22.71.
+Its industry sports an average Forward P/E of 25.17, so we one might conclude that Clearway Energy is trading at a discount comparatively.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.